cmu-actl/thesis_template/README.md

 ### Other

 If you'd like to manually build your thesis, you can use the included [Makefile](/Makefile).
 Running `make` will output the thesis to `build/thesis.pdf`.

+## Pre-commit

+There's a pre-commit config that will build the PDF before committing to make sure the PDF is up to date before you commit/push.
+To use it, first [install pre-commit](https://pre-commit.com/#install) (alternatively, you can install [pipx](https://pipx.pypa.io/stable/installation/#installing-pipx) then run `pipx install pre-commit` to install in a clean environment).

+Then, run `pre-commit install` to install the hooks.